 We believe Kairos is raising up a diverse and talented group of Portland’s next leaders, business owners, politicians, public servants and citizens.
 As a result, we were incredibly excited to partner with Kairos as the organization we rallied around to launch COMMON GOOD.

 We visited a class of 3rd graders at Kairos to get some help building the KAIROS COMMON GOOD blend.
 Our roasting team took the Kairos kids through a fruit, nut, caramel & chocolate tasting.
 After tasting many of the foods people use to describe the flavors of coffee, we asked the kids what they would like the KAIROS COMMON GOOD blend to taste like.
 They agreed it should taste like caramel and raspberries!
 Very much loving their decision, we had our roasting team construct a coffee blend reminiscent of caramel and raspberries.

-The KAIROS COMMON GOOD project has been running for 5 months now.
+The KAIROS COMMON GOOD project has been running for quite some time now.
 Serving, and selling this blend has given our team an amazing space to share the Kairos story with people we encounter in our coffee bars on a daily basis.
 The project has raised significant funds for Kairos.
 More important than this, however, we’ve had the opportunity to introduce a significant amount of Portlanders to Kairos’ amazing work.
 We hope the connection created between Kairos and these Portlanders turns into a lifelong relationship of support and collaboration.

 If you want to check out more about Kairos, or get involved — visit http://kairospdx.org